Pattuthurai: Buses

 The village is serviced by the Thalaivasal Railway Station.
 This station is less than one kilometer from Pattuthurai.
 Trains to Chennai, Salem, Viruthachalam, and Melmaruvathur are available here.
-Chennai Express does not stop at this station.
+Chennai Expresses do not stop at this station.
+People can use these express trains from nearby Chinnasalem and Attur railway stations.
+Train facilities have been upgraded with electric wires recently.
+An electric power station for trains is included in Thalaivasal railway station.